ValueRollerCoaster/ValueRollerCoaster/docs/FOR IT DEPARTMENT/FOR_IT_TEAMS.md

 **By proposing this solution, IT demonstrates it understands the bigger picture**—not just technical implementation, but how technology enables organizational alignment, values living, and sales contribution.

 **IT's strategic value**: By enabling values living through cost-effective, open-source technology, IT demonstrates financial responsibility, shows strategic thinking, and positions itself as a value-adding department that understands the bigger business picture.

+**Maximizing IT ROI**: Since IT infrastructure and tools are already significant costs to the organization, Value Rollercoaster helps you maximize the return on those investments.
+By providing a solution that enables business outcomes without expensive enterprise licenses, you're demonstrating how IT can deliver strategic value while being cost-conscious—turning existing IT costs into greater business value and positioning IT as a strategic enabler, not just a cost center.

 **Open source + Low cost + Strategic understanding = IT as value-adding strategic partner**